yguo91/Ollama-chat-bot/README.md

 node server.js
 ```

-And then in the client side web broswer visit [serverIP]:[port] such as "127.0.0.1:3000" .
+And then in the client side web browser visit [serverIP]:[port] such as "127.0.0.1:3000" .

 ## Folder Structure